The Cinnamon Bear: Public reception

 WVIZ-DT9 in Cleveland, Ohio broadcasts The Cinnamon Bear every year from Thanksgiving until Christmas.

-International Children's Arts Network (ICAN), in Portland, Oregon broadcasts The Cinnamon Bear every December, daily at Noon and 6pm (Pacific Time).
+International Children's Arts Network (ICAN), in Portland, Oregon broadcasts The Cinnamon Bear every December, daily at Noon and 6 pm (Pacific Time).

+WCSF-FM in Joliet, Illinois broadcasts the Cinnamon Bear each December as part of its Spirit of Christmas music marathon, which is broadcast from Thanksgiving Day until January 2.

 Television

 In 1951, for a Cinnamon Bear television series, the characters were hand puppets, and the radio program provided the soundtrack.

 Books and publications

 In 1987, upon the 50th anniversary of The Cinnamon Bear, a fan of the show started an annual newsletter called "Bear Facts" and put out by "The Cinnamon Bear Brigade," which ran for five years.

 The Cinnamon Bear in the Adventure of the Silver Star (2007) by Rick Lewis and Veronica Marzilli was published during the 70th anniversary of The Cinnamon Bear.
 Jerrel McQueen and Timothy Holmes provided the illustrations.

 Influence

 Timothy John, a proposed radio serial by Carlton E. Morse, featured a teddy bear who spoke with an Irish accent.
 As noted by Martin Grams, Jr., Morse's unused plot synopsis was obviously inspired by The Cinnamon Bear.

-Lipman's is probably best remembered for the Cinnamon Bear, a popular Portland Christmas time tradition since 1937.
+The former Lipman's department store chain based in Portland, Oregon, was known for its annual Christmas-time appearances of the Cinnamon Bear, a popular Portland tradition from 1937 to the 1990s.
 The Cinnamon Bear was introduced as a Lipman's-sponsored radio story character, meant to count down the days until Christmas.
 Along with Santa Claus, his costumed likeness appeared every Christmas at Lipman's stores, handing out cookies to children.
-Frederick & Nelson continued the practice after absorbing the brand.
+Frederick & Nelson continued the practice after acquiring and rebranding the Lipman's chain.
 The Cinnamon Bear survives today as a souvenir at the Fifth Avenue Suites.
 To this day, the Cinnamon Bear is aired during the holidays on K103.
 The Cinnamon Bear radio show can also be heard on Kool 99.1 in Eugene, Oregon every Christmas.

-Portland Spirit Cruises developed the first Cinnamon Bear Cruise in 2005, based on the radio show by Glanville and Elizabeth Heisch's memorable characters and the radio show.
-Becoming a family tradition in Portland, Oregon, the cruise entering its 5th year in 2009, sells out to thousands of family members during the month of December.
-On board, children of all ages meet Queen Melissa, Cinnamon Bear, Crazy Quilt Dragon, Presto the Magician, Captain Taffy, Jack Frost and the Candy Buccaneers and numerous other magical characters from the radio series.
+Portland Spirit Cruises & Events (Portland, Oregon) developed the first Cinnamon Bear Cruise in 2005, based on the radio show by Glanville and Elizabeth Heisch's memorable characters and the radio show.
+After a two year pause due to the COVID-19 pandemic, the cruise celebrated its 19th year in 2024, offering approximately 12 breakfast cruises during the month of December.
+On board, children of all ages meet Queen Melissa, Cinnamon Bear, Crazy Quilt Dragon, Jack Frost, Captain Taffy, and numerous other magical characters from the radio series.